 "Now go make arrangements to have him taken care of.
 He could probably use a break from you."

 The limousine arrived and everyone entered the car.
 The Wolverine sat up front with the driver.
 Wart, Wolf, Red, and Grace piled into the back along with Shadow and Lady.
-A chill had settled between Grace and Wolf since she had told him that she had become a squire.
+A chill had settled between Grace and Wolf since she become a squire.
 Wolf and Wart sat in the very back of the car while Red and Grace sat towards the front where they could talk privately.
 Wolf just sat silently not really looking at anything.
 Wart tried to engage him in conversation but got nowhere.

 They were greeted by Mrs. Cunningham and the rest of the family at the front of the house.
 She gave each one of them a hug and led them around the house to the pavilion in the garden, where they found lunch ready.

-The Wolverine sat next to Mrs. Cunningham, Mr. Cunningham sat across from them, all the boys sat on the left and the girls sat on the right.
+The Wolverine sat next to Mrs. Cunningham, who sat across from them, all the boys sat on the left and the girls sat on the right.
 Shadow and Lady had bowls of raw meat on the ground just outside the pavilion.

 The Wolverine leaned over to whisper into Mrs. Cunningham's ear, "I'm worried about Wolf; he is in angry about something."